 Recent call-outs of inaccuracies and outdated entries on ads.txt and sellers.json are by no means a “smoking gun” that something nefarious is going on.
 In most cases, something that doesn’t look right on a single element of the system may simply be noise, not proof of something malicious.

-Today, there are actually three legs to the stool – ads.txt, sellers.json, and SCO – that work together to create a triangulated view of the supply chain.
+Today, there are actually three legs to the stool – ads.txt, sellers.json, and SCO – that work together to create a triangulated view of the supply chain transparency.
 The industry needs to recognize this and ensure that any future improvements take this symbiotic relationship into consideration.

 Ads.txt/App-Ads.txt Launched the Transparency Revolution